Sy5000/Sy5000/README.md

 **About Me:**
 I am a full-stack web developer with tertiary qualifications in both I.T. and Graphic Design.
 I create projects with vibrant and accessible UXs using maintainable, developer-friendly code.

-**I'M currently working at:**
+**Currently working at:**
-I currently work for Coopers Brewery.
+Coopers Brewery (the job I had whilst studying).
 I am also working freelance projects alongside my day job.

 **Located in:**
 Sunny Brisbane, QLD.